pleabargain/EnglishHelpsYourCareer/idioms.md

 # Keep your powder dry
 * If you keep your powder dry, you act cautiously so as not to damage your chances.

 # Keep your shirt on!
 * This idiom is used to tell someone to calm down.

 # Keep your wig on!
 * (UK) This idiom is used to tell someone to calm down.

 # Kettle of fish
 * A pretty or fine kettle of fish is a difficult problem or situation.

+# Kick to the curb
+* Rid yourself of someone.
+Get rid of something.

 # Kick a habit
 * If you kick a habit, you stop doing it.

 # Kick away the ladder
 * If someone kicks away the ladder, they remove something that was supporting or helping someone.

 # Kick in the teeth
 * Bad news or a sudden disappointment are a kick in the teeth.

 # Kick something into the long grass
 * If an issue or problem is kicked into the long grass, it is pushed aside and hidden in the hope that it will be forgotten or ignored.